The U.S. has more banks than anywhere on Earth. That shapes the economy in many ways

 The Gelt Bus is built in an RV.
 It has an ATM and a teller window and runs on a circuit through some more remote areas of Pennsylvania.

 The strategies have worked.
-Bird in hand now has six locations, four Gelt Buses and a billion dollars in capital.
+Bird-in-Hand now has six locations, four Gelt Buses and a billion dollars in capital.
 Demand has been consistently high.
-At one point, they had lines out the door of customers waiting to open accounts.
+At one point, it had lines out the door of customers waiting to open accounts.

 "We had Amish sitting on the floor, sitting everywhere," Maley recalls.
 "It was really amazing."